What Exactly is “Craft Cannabis”?

 For a long time, we had no idea where our pot came from, much less who the grower was and how they grew it.
-Craft cannabis is something that has always been around, but as consumers are becoming more discerning, it’s rising in popularity as well.
+Craft cannabis is something that has always been around.
+As consumers have become more discerning, it has grown in popularity.
 As other craft consumer goods take off, from microbrews to artisanal bread and coffees, farm-to-table meals are going to pair nicely with seed-to-sale cannabis.

-Overall, craft cannabis means more patience, care, and attention to detail was put into the growing and curing of the product, but it can also include some of the following characteristics as well.
+Overall, craft cannabis means more patience, care, and attention to detail was put into the growing and curing of the product.
+However, it can also include some of the following characteristics as well.

 Socially and economically, craft cannabis means a lot more.
 Small-batch production means better connections between consumers, producers, and products; quality-focused practices and unique medicinal solutions.
-Successful local businesses help stimulate local socio-economic activity, which means that a craft cannabis industry would strengthen Canadian communities all over.
+Successful local businesses help stimulate local socio-economic activity.
+This means that a craft cannabis industry would strengthen Canadian communities all over.
 Finally, meaningful employment and substantial tax revenues mean that craft cannabis plays a part in sustaining and diversifying the economy.

-The marijuana industry is already competitive and getting more crowded by the day, so what better edge to gravitate toward as a producer but the kind that turns a product into something special.
+The marijuana industry is already competitive and getting more crowded every day.
+Gravitating toward a craft style as a producer turns a product into something special.
 That could mean high-quality products, greater choice, and support of local businesses and sustainable practices.

-The Millennial generation and their quest for the best experiences and products that suit their ethos and identity could be part of this growing sector of craft cannabis.
+The Millennial generation, their quest for the best experiences and products that suit their ethos and identity could be part of this growing sector.
 But the rise of craft cannabis in the industry could also hint at an increasing number of older cannabis consumers who demand premium products for specific conditions or purposes.